Disproof of a conjecture by Erd\H{o}s and Guy on the crossing number of hypercubes: Introduction

 Let $G$ be a simple connected graph with vertex set $V(G)$ and edge set $E(G)$.
 The \textit{crossing number} of a graph $G$, denoted ${\rm cr}(G)$, is the minimum possible number of edge crossings in a drawing of $G$ in the plane.
 The notion of crossing number is a central one for Topological Graph Theory and has been studied extensively by mathematicians including Erd\H{o}s, Guy, Harary, Tur\'{a}n and Tutte, et al. (see \cite{EG73,Harary,SSSV,Turan77,Tutte70}).

-However, the investigation on the crossing number of graphs is an extremely difficult problem.
-In 1973, Erd\H{o}s and Guy \cite{EG73} wrote, ``{\sl Almost all questions that one can ask about crossing numbers remain unsolved.}'' Actually, Garey and Johnson \cite{GJ83} proved that computing the crossing number is NP-complete.
-In this field, Eggleton and Guy \cite{Egg70} in 1970 constructed a drawing of $Q_n$ with exactly $\frac{5}{32}4^n-\lfloor\frac{n^2+1}{2}\rfloor 2^{n-2}$ crossings, which implies where $Q_n$ denotes the $n$-dimensional hypercube.
+The investigation on the crossing number of graphs is a difficult problem.
+In 1973, Erd\H{o}s and Guy \cite{EG73} wrote, ``{\sl Almost all questions that one can ask about crossing numbers remain unsolved.}'' Garey and Johnson \cite{GJ83} proved that computing the crossing number is NP-complete.
+In this field, Eggleton and Guy \cite{Egg70} in 1970 announced a drawing of the $n$-dim hypercube $Q_n$ with exactly $\frac{5}{32}4^n-\lfloor\frac{n^2+1}{2}\rfloor 2^{n-2}$ crossings, which implies where $Q_n$ denotes the $n$-dimensional hypercube.

+Not long afterward, in 1971 a gap was found \cite{Guytrend} in the drawing given by Eggleton and Guy.
 We still quote: \emph{``but a gap has been found in the description of the construction, so this must also remain a conjecture.
 We again conjecture equality in \eqref{equation conjeture of Erdos and Guy}.''} (P. Erd\H{o}s and R.K.
 Guy \cite{EG73})

-For a long time, the above Erd\H{o}s and Guy's conjectured \emph{equality} was inclined to be ``trustable'', even though to prove or disprove it seems impossible.
+For a long time, the \emph{equality} conjectured by Erd\H{o}s and Guy was believed to be true, even though a proof appeared out of reach.
 The past results on ${\rm cr}(Q_n)$, including ${\rm cr}(Q_3)=0$ (trivial), ${\rm cr}(Q_4)=8$ (see \cite{DeaRic95}), and the obtained best drawings for $Q_n$ with $n=5,6,7,8$ (see \cite{FF00}, \cite{M91}) seem to support \emph{the equality}.